bcrafton/data-structures/README.md

 # Data Structures
-The repo implements a bunch of common data structures in C
+The repo implements a bunch of common data structures in C </br>
+These could definitely be implemented better</br>
+Some Problems:
+1. Use void* to make generic and does not take size of object, so can only pass and receive pointers
+2. Dont have the nice wrapper stuff that C allows
 ### Compilation
 This is written for gcc.